Enxgmatic/ICS-lab/gateway/README.md

-# Gateway
+# Gateway VM

 The VM provided uses [Ubuntu Server 24.04.2](https://ubuntu.com/download/server).

+The VM runs [`gateway.py`](gateway.py).
 We will be using pymodbus 4.0.0 and asyncua 1.1.6.
 To prevent issues, we will be using the specific pymodbus commit used while developing this lab.

 ## Installation: